Napoleonic Linear Tactics: American Civil War

 WHY DID THEY FIGHT OUT IN THE OPEN IN THOSE LONG LINES?

 Why did the armies fight in those long and exposed lines and not seek cover in the woods?
 It seems illogical to us, and many historians remark that it was practically murder for the commanders to expose their soldiers with such tactics.
-But there were factors that forced the 19th Century battlefield commanders to apply those tactics.
-Three of the most decisive factors were the smoothbore musket, type of powder used, and lack of modern communications.

 As previously stated, the infantry of the 18th and first half of the 19th Century was armed with the smoothbore musket.
 This weapon was short ranged and terribly inaccurate.
 In order to ensure some hits on the enemy's ranks, commanders were forced to group their men in the compact formations and fire point-blank volleys.

-Muskets firing at night.
+Muskets firing at night

-Photo is courtesy of Mr. John Terry
+Photo courtesy Mr. John Terry

 All weapons of the period, both shoulder arm and artillery, fired black powder which created huge clouds of white smoke.
 Depending upon the amount of wind and the terrain, a battlefield could quickly become obscured and visibility could drop to virtually zero.
 This was the case in Morgan's Woods and Tanyard Hollow at Pea Ridge.
 As well as being obscured by smoke, battles were incredibly loud affairs.
 Witnesses reported hearing the Battle of Pea Ridge as far away as Springfield, MO (80 miles away).
 Some battles could be heard between 100 and 150 miles away.

 If a battle could be heard 100 miles away, imagine how loud it was 100 feet away!
 Try to put yourself in the place of a regimental commander trying to order his unit into battle!
 You can barely see from one end of your line to the other.
 You have to shout just to be heard a few feet away.
 Since modern battlefield communications are 70 years in the future, you have to rely on runners, drum or bugle calls to communicate.
 If you spread your troops out, they will get lost in the smoke and will never hear the orders to advance or retreat.
 If you put them in the woods, the smoke will never clear out and you won't be able to see the enemy.
 Your only chance is to stand in the open, in a tight, compact formation, where you can control your troops and where the wind can clear the smoke away from your troops.
+See also Napoleonic Tactics at the Battle of Gettysburg.

 "My God, what a slaughter!
 No one appeared to know the object of the fight, and there we stood for one hour, the men falling all around..."
-Captain George Fairchild, 7th Wisconsin, after the Battle of Second Manassas
+Captain George Fairchild, 7th Wisconsin, after the Battle of Second Manassas.

 Site search Web search